 A workout that isn't thought out is just as futile as carrying a shovel to the farm and not actually do any digging.
 Before subscribing to a gym membership, hiring that personal trainer, or buying a treadmill for home use, it is advisable to do due diligence.
 Exercise, if not properly executed, may cause muscle gain or loss of features, which were meant to be enhanced in the first place.

 The primary form of exercise for weight loss is strength exercise.
 These include activities such as push-ups, crunches, and weight lifting.
 They promote resistance on muscles, burn calories, and as a result, smaller muscle mass.
 A workout that fuels the body's internal engines and enhances physiological functions is through aerobic exercise (e.g., jogging, swimming, dancing).
 They work by increasing the heart's pumping mechanism, reduce the risk of heart failure, hypertension, type 2 diabetes, and even cancer.
 Balance exercise has proven particularly beneficial for older adults, people who have gained or lost a lot of weight, and the pregnant as this class of people experience difficulty maintaining position and center of gravity.
 Flexibility exercise is sports-oriented and builds a range of motion around the joints.

-Ideally, one should aim to incorporate all the above forms of exercises.
+Ideally, one should aim to incorporate all the above forms of exercise.
 However, it is crucial to determine what works for you.
-It may seem odd (though not implausible) to find pregnant women run 10 km marathons or 80-year-olds lift weights twice their body size.
+It may seem odd (though not implausible) to find pregnant women who run 10 km marathons or 80-year-olds lift weights twice their body size.
 The goal is to establish courses of training that are suitable, more so efficient (adhering to a controlled dietary lifestyle as well).
-While these tips may not exactly land you the front cover of Vogue, they will certainly take you a step closer to yielding physical results.
+While these tips may not exactly land you on the front cover of Vogue, they will certainly take you a step closer to yielding physical results.